jb753/turbigen/src/turbigen2/ARCHITECTURE.md

   statements commented out --- so it went too, and with it the `row_meta` that existed to feed it.

+## Rotation: placed by the mesher, valued by the boundary conditions

+Shaft speed divides in two, and the two halves belong to different stages.

+**Where a wall is not attached to its row** is geometry.
+A blade with tip clearance runs against a casing that does not turn with it, so `hmesh` places a `RotatingPatch` on `j=-1` exactly when there is a gap under it.
+The rule consults no speed at all: a stator with clearance gets the patch too, where it is a no-op because the block is stationary anyway, and that is the point --- whether a row turns is not the mesher's business.

+**How fast everything turns** is the operating point, so `bconds` sets it: the block angular velocity per row, and every rotating patch to `OMEGA_CASING = 0`.
+This is what makes a speedline cost no re-mesh, which is what `bconds` exists for.

+Two pieces of ember's semantics decide the shape, and neither is what its naming suggests. `Block.Omega_wall_nd` initialises **all six faces to the block's own `Omega`** and lets a `RotatingPatch` *override* one, so a rotor needs **no patch at all** to be shrouded, and the only wall that needs saying is the one that stands still.
+And `Grid.apply_rotation`'s `tip_gap` and `shroud` row types are **behaviourally identical**: `tip_gap` adds patches at the block's own speed to five faces, each redundant, and leaves `j=-1` unpatched so the casing defaults to turning.
+Built both ways, the resulting `Omega_wall_nd` arrays are byte-identical on all six faces.

+So `apply_rotation` is not used.
+It conflates placement with value, which is what forces the whole question into one stage, and it assumes `j=-1` is the casing of any grid it is handed --- an assumption about *H-mesh topology* living in a generic `Grid` method.
+Putting the face index in `hmesh` returns it to the only thing that knows it, and leaves a second mesher free to choose differently.

+There is no check that every rotating patch was reached. `grid.rows` groups by periodic and mixing connectivity and puts even a wholly disconnected block in a row of its own, so the loop visits every block on the grid; a grid whose rows and mean line disagree is caught by count instead.
+Worth knowing that the gap between placing and valuing is loud anyway: `RotatingPatch` defaults to `Omega = nan`, not zero, so a grid that skipped `bconds` turns the solution to NaN rather than quietly running a rotor as though it were stationary.

+That last failure is not hypothetical.
+Nothing called `set_Omega` at all until this went in, so every rotor was meshed and then solved in the stationary frame with stationary walls, and every configuration in the tree is an axial turbine.

+### And the actual mean line records the speed that ran

+`mixout` copies the nominal to start with, which is right for `Am` --- a reporting convention, so that every station is comparable at the area it was designed for. `Omega` is not the same kind of thing.
+It is a physical condition that was *imposed*, a cut cannot measure it, but the blocks were told it and what they were told is what the solver used.
+So it comes back off `grid.rows`.

+The distinction only starts to matter when an operating point moves the speed, and then it matters a great deal: `Ma_rel`, `Alpha_rel` and `V_rel` are all derived from `Omega`, so an actual mean line carrying the design speed would report its entire relative frame wrongly while every number on the page stayed plausible.
+Reading it from the grid means there is one source of truth and it stays right however the speed was set.

 ## Initial guess

 A grid leaves the mesher as geometry with reference scales and no flow in it.